 PTA leaders from various schools that serve Greenbelt children attended the February 24 City Council meeting to receive a proclamation declaring February National PTA Month.
 (1 to r) Leta Mach, Kathy Kerdock, Betty Timer, Peggy King, Earlane Guinn, Julie Marshall and Tammy Jones. -photo by Justin Steele Certificate."
 SB-235 which will prohibit the pretrial release of a defendant charged with a violent crime, who has previously been convicted of a violent crime.
 SB-569 deals with the reporting of improperly registered motor vehicles.
-HB-621 provides death benefits for public safety personnel HB-680 specifies duties of law enforcement officers when there is domestic abuse.
+HB-621 provides death benefits for public safety person- HB-680 specifies duties of law enforcement officers when there is domestic abuse.
 HB-808 deals with disarming a law enforcement officer.
 HB-854 requires pretrial detention for crimes of violence.
 Mayor Bram and Councilman Thomas White spoke to Governor Glendening concern- Adoption Seminar Offered on March 18 Maryland residents considering adoption are invited to attend a free seminar on March 18 from 7 - 8:45 p.m.
 Staff members from Adoption Service Information Agency, Inc. in Silver Spring, will describe the adoption process in detail.
 Call 301-587-7068 for reservations. ing the Greenbelt Volunteer Fire Department and Rescue Squad's need to have its building renovated at a recent meeting of the Maryland Municipal League Legislative Committee.
 They reported that financial aid may be available.

-Our main concern is to give you safe and complete quality care which is why we've taken hundreds of hours of continuing education.
+We promise you caring, comfortable... affordable dentistry... and we're in your neighborhood!
+Our family has been serving your community for 55 years and we just keep growing so we're proud to announce the opening of the NEW ADDITION to our dental building Our main concern is to give you safe and complete quality care which is why we've taken hundreds of hours of continuing education.
 We utilize state-of-the-art equipment and sterilization techniques to create beautiful, healthy teeth for a lifetime.
 DISTINCTIONS AND AWARDS: DR. CLAYTON S. MCCARL, SR. Fellow in International College of Dentists.
 Fellow in American College of Dentists.
 Retired Nov.
 1996 DR. CLAYTON S. MCCARL, JR.

 Fellow in Academy of General Dentistry.

 DR. JAY MCCARL

 Fellow in Academy of General Dentistry.

 DR. DAVID J. MCCARL

-Quintessence Award for Excellence in Clinical Restorative Dentistry
+Quintessence Award for Excellence in Clinical Restorative Dentistry All four Drs. are ranked as Clinical Field Instructors for

-All four Drs. are ranked as Clinical Field Instructors for 1991-92 by the University of Maryland Dental School
+1991-92 by the University of Maryland Dental School

+DRS.
+MCCARL 301-474-4144

-Dr. Jay Dr. Clayton, Jr. Dr. Clayton Dr. Dave Drs.
-McCarl McCarl McCarl & McCarl 28 Ridge Road Greenbelt, Maryland 20770-0717
+Dr. Jay Dr. Clayton, Jr. Dr. Clayton

+Dr. Dave

+28 Ridge Road Greenbelt, Maryland 20770-0717

+Call us today for a Satisfying Smile!

+For Our New Patients Polishing & Cleaning

 after Complimentary Initial Dental Exam

 Only \$20.00 for a complete polishing and cleaning.
 Includes necessary x-rays on day of examination.
 Good only with coupon.
 Value up to \$84.00.

 NEW Office hours:

-Monday

-Tuesday

-Wednesday

-Thursday

-Friday

-Saturday

-8-5 9-8:30 9-8:30 8-5 8-4 8-11:30
+8-5 Monday 9-8:30 Tuesday 9-8:30 Wednesday 8-5 Thursday 8-4 Friday Saturday 8-11:30

-Call us today for a Satisfying Smile!

-GREENBELT